-Microsoft - Online security: How to keep your browsers safe and protect your computer from viruses
+Microsoft security-How to keep your childs browsers safe and protect their computer from viruses.

 CBBC - a Child friendly website explaining how to stay safe online

-THINK u KNOW for 5-7 year olds - How to use your computer safely and responsibly
+Think u Know- Information for 4-7 year olds on how to use your computer safely and responsibly.